gene-git/kea_config/README.rst

 These new versions will error if this option is used.

 We have now removed this option from *kea-config* generated output.

 Please re-run *kea-config* to generate fresh configs.
 These new configs are compatible with versions of kea newer than 2.4.

+Existing file */etc/kea/kea-dhcp4.conf* can also be edited to remove the line with the deprecated option.

 Overview
 ========